inconspicuous-creations/Inconspicuous.Framework/README.md

 ## Overview

-Inconspicuous.Framework provides a software-centric and architecturally [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) framework for Unity3D/C# by combining a number of modern open-source solutions and libraries.
+Inconspicuous.Framework provides a code-centric and architecturally [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) framework for Unity3D/C# by combining a number of modern open-source solutions and libraries.
 It is assumed that you have decent knowledge of Unity3D, C# and [Rx](https://rx.codeplex.com/), as well as familiarity with the concepts of DI and MVVM.
 The big overview:

 ![Diagram](/diagram.png?raw=true "Diagram")